Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-A sleeper is best when you need an occasional guest bed and can spare the clearance to open it.
-A daybed can be easier in very tight rooms, but it often trades away upright back support for everyday sitting.
+A sleeper works best when you need an occasional guest bed and still have the clearance to open it.
+A daybed can be easier in a very tight room, but it often gives up some upright back support for everyday sitting when you compare it with a sleeper sofa.

-Pet- and kid-proof upholstery for apartments
+Pet- and Kid-Proof Upholstery for Apartments

 FAQs